-South Canterbury is a region of extreme rainfall.
-On reaching the barrier of the Southern Alps, westerly-travelling cyclones rise and drop rain.
-As the cyclone crosses the region, it runs out of moisture and the level of rainfall decreases.
+South Canterbury is a region of rainfall extremes.
+On reaching the barrier of the Southern Alps, moist westerly winds rise and cool, causing heavy rain.
+As the airmass crosses the region, it runs out of moisture and the amount of rainfall decreases.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.